Skip to content

 Deposit requirements for bad credit mortgages

-The exact deposit required depends on the severity and recency of your credit issues.
-Minor adverse credit such as a couple of missed payments from several years ago might only require a 10–15% deposit.
-More serious issues like a recent CCJ or an IVA completed within the last two years could push the requirement to 20–25% or higher.
+Exactly how much you need comes down to how serious and how recent your credit issues are.
+A couple of missed payments from several years back might only call for a 10–15% deposit.
+A recent CCJ or an IVA that finished within the last two years can push that up to 20–25% or more.

 Typical deposit requirements by credit issue